Report: Supreme Court draft suggests Roe could be overturned

 The court is expected to rule on the case before its term ends in late June or early July.

-The draft opinion in effect states there is no constitutional right to abortion services and would allow individual states to more heavily regulate or outright ban the procedure.
+The draft opinion in effect states there is no constitutional right to abortion services.
+It would allow individual states to more heavily regulate or outright ban the procedure.

 “We hold that Roe and Casey must be overruled,” it states, referencing the 1992 case Planned Parenthood v.
 Casey that affirmed Roe’s finding of a constitutional right to abortion services but allowed states to place some constraints on the practice.
 “It is time to heed the Constitution and return the issue of abortion to the people’s elected representatives.”